H-DNA/MPiSC/README.md

 - A slow process performing `enqueue` and `dequeue` could leave the queue in an intermediate state.

   Possible solutions:
-  - Help mechanism (introduced in [MSQueue](./references/MSQueue/README.md)): To be lockfree, the other processes can help out patching up the queue (don't wait).
+  - Help mechanism (introduced in [MSQueue](./references/MSQueue/README.md)): To be lock-free, the other processes can help out patching up the queue (do not wait).

 - A dead process performing `enqueue` and `dequeue` could leave the queue broken.